 Are the cables faulty?

-You need to make sure that all of the cables aren’t damaged or broken.
-First, take a look at the power cable (and make sure you are using the one that came with your device).
-In addition, make sure the cable is not going into the extension cord but into the outlet directly.
-The HDMI cable should be in great condition as well, so if you notice some sort of damage, you will have to replace it.
-Also, both cables should be properly connected on both sides for the Dock to work.
+You need to ensure that all the cables aren’t damaged or broken.
+First, look at the power cable (and make sure you are using the one that came with your device).
+In addition, make sure the cable is not going directly into the extension cord but the outlet.
+The HDMI cable should be in great condition, so you will have to replace it if you notice some damage.
+Also, both cables should be connected appropriately for the Dock to work.